leukeleu/django-hidp/packages/hidp/docs/templates.md

 `form`
 : The email change confirm form, where users need to confirm the change.

-`validlink`
-: boolean that indicates the validity of the used token.

-If `validlink` is `True` the following context variables are also available:

 `already_confirmed_for_this_email`
 : boolean that indicates if the user has already confirmed the change via the